terbo/sigmon/README.md

-sigmon 0.9c
+sigmon 0.9h
 ======

 Display wireless probe requests like airodump-ng in python and scapy<br>

-This program displays probe requests from wireless clients in range.<br>
+sigmon, or Signal Monitor, displays probe requests from wireless clients in range.<br>
 The output is similar to that of airodump-ng from the aircrack-ng suit.<br>

 It can also play a sound when a new client is detected (the kismet sound, @ http://goo.gl/oDi5sR)